Implementing a Workplace Violence Prevention Plan

 Depending on the incident that takes place and its severity, the conditions of your current workplace may not be suitable to conduct business.

-Many companies tell their employees to work from home, but that isn’t a necessarily effective strategy.
+Many companies tell their employees to work from home, but that isn’t necessarily an effective strategy.
 Instead, try looking into things like relocating to a temporary office location for the time being.
 That will keep your productivity on par and give you time to strategize for the future.

 Incorporate SaaS Technology in Your Business Model